 Eritrea Country Report

 Eritrea's strategic location and operational environment offer tremendous potential in areas such as mining, tourism, and fishing.
 However, the absence of a clearly defined legal system, poor infrastructure, abundant red tape, and scarce energy makes operating difficult.
 Foreigners continue to face severe restrictions to their movements, complicating daily activities.
 Corruption is also a growing problem undermining private-sector activity.
-Eritrea's highly centralised government is considered more of a hindrance than a facilitator to doing business, despite its oft-stated commitment to attracting foreign investment, and allegations of forced labour increase reputational risks for foreign companies.
+Eritrea's highly centralised government is considered more of a hindrance than a facilitator to doing business, despite its stated commitment to attracting foreign investment.
+Allegations of forced labour pose reputational risks for foreign companies.

-Sustained terrorism risks are minimal, but low-level attacks by armed opposition groups pose a threat to foreign companies.
-However, there have been no reported incidents since March 2015 when the rebel Eritrean National Salvation Front (ENSF) vandalised equipment at the Bisha mining project, Eritrea's largest foreign investment, and destroyed trucks transporting cargo from Bisha to Massawa port.
-Continued small-scale attacks by the ENSF and another rebel group active in the east, the Red Sea Afar Democratic Organisation (RSADO), are likely against foreign and military assets, particularly because the government wants to encourage investment in the mining sector.
+Sustained terrorism risks are minimal, and threats from Ethiopia-based groups have further decreased following the July peace declaration, but low-level attacks by armed opposition groups pose a threat to foreign companies.
+However, there have been no reported such incidents since March 2015 when the Eritrean National Salvation Front (ENSF) vandalised equipment at the Bisha mine and destroyed trucks transporting cargo to Massawa port.
+In eastern Eritrea there is a low risk of small-scale attacks by the ENSF and the Red Sea Afar Democratic Organisation (RSADO) against foreign and military assets.

 Eritrea is situated along the East African Rift, a highly active seismic zone.
 There is a risk of earthquakes and volcanic activity; the Nabro volcano last erupted in 2011.

 Furthermore, there is a heightened risk of flooding during the rainy seasons (January to February and June to August), including along wadis (normally-dry riverbeds).
 There is also a risk of landslides in the west and in regions of higher elevation from May to August.